Construction Company Marketing Plan

 4. Determining Marketing Budget

-Arguably the most important piece of a marketing plan, especially for construction companies, is ensuring that it has a strong return on investment (ROI).
+Arguably the most important piece of a marketing plan, especially in the construction market, is ensuring that it has a strong return on investment (ROI).

 You don’t want to dump money into a marketing venture that will fail to bring in new customers.